OyvindLunde/TTK4145-Heislab/README.md

 ### Elevator FSM

-The finite state machine has 3 states and 3 events:
+The finite state machine has 3 states with 4 events:

 | States        | Events            |
 |:-------------:|:-----------------:|